 Our volunteers have completed a wildlife survey in every orchard so that we know what’s there.
 With their help, we have carried out bat surveys, moth hunts (day and night), dawn chorus walks, funghi forays and more.

 We didn’t want people to think that only experts could identify orchard wildlife.
-We made sure each session was open to everyone so that, in future, local people would feel confident too.
+We held wildlife training sessions so that, in future, local people would feel confident too.

 Our survey data has been made available to local planners and biological record centres – the people who need it to protect our traditional orchards.